 Kathy Fletcher and Lorraine Buchanan (SoN) - Adobe Connect

 This semester, in NURG 338, Kathy and Lorraine used Abode Connect Chat pods for in-class group case studies, with a class of almost 100 students!
 Come learn how they did it and how it worked.
-View the recorded video of this presentation.

 Kendra Gagnon and Carla Sabus (SHP-PT) - Facebook Groups

 Kendra and Carla use Facebook Groups for asynchronous online discussion, real-time group chat, and assignments in both face-to-face and online courses.
 Their work may suggest some possibilities for adding social media to your courses as well.
-View the recorded video of this presentation.

 Sandra Bergquist-Beringer (SoN) - Quality Matters